 Abstract

-This package implements a modified Constrained Adversarially Robust Bayesian Optimization (CARBO) sampler based on the paper Constrained robust Bayesian optimization of expensive noisyblack-box functions with guaranteed regret bounds
+This package implements a modified Constrained Adversarially Robust Bayesian Optimization (CARBO) sampler based on the paper Constrained robust Bayesian optimization of expensive noisyblack-box functions with guaranteed regret bounds.

 This sampler robustly optimizes a function along with inequality constraints that incurs a noise in its input.

-The algorithm details are described in the Others
+The algorithm details are described in the Others section.

 APIs